Crypto Adoption Around the World: Iraq

 Transparent and Efficient Financial Transactions

 Cryptocurrencies can promote greater transparency in financial transactions, particularly useful in a country where trust in financial institutions is limited.
+Blockchain’s public ledger allows for the tracking of transactions, making it harder to manipulate or misuse funds.

 If integrated thoughtfully, crypto could provide the government with a transparent method of managing and distributing public funds, potentially improving efficiency in areas like welfare and public services.